 I-395 Signature Bridge

 The signature bridge in the I-395 Project consists of 6 precast segmental concrete arches, whose spans range from about 300’ to 650’ and height from 180’ to 330’.
 CHI performed analysis and final design for Arch 5, the longest and tallest arch, and the cast-in-place Center Pier, where all six arches merge.
 The structures are especially unique and numerous challenges were overcome during the design.
 In addition, many innovative design methods and solutions were developed.

 The designs need to account for not only numerous construction stages, but also two operational stages: only the west-bound roadway is opened to traffic; both the west- and east-bound roadways are opened to traffic.
 Detailed erection analysis was performed to determine the stiffness and quantities of erection towers, guy ropes and erection PT tendons.

-3D BIM/Revit models were created for the center pier where the 200+ PT tendons come together to check for clashes and conflicts.
+3D BIM/Revit models were created for the center pier where the 200+ PT tendons came together to check for clashes and conflicts.
 In addition, 3D rebar modeling was performed for critical locations to verify spacing and assist in rebar detailing.